What is test data?

-There is a lot of attention for test methods, but how to handle the data you need is addressed less often.
-That is actually quite strange since software development and testing stands or falls on carefully prepared test data.
-In order to test a software application effectively, you’ll need good and representative data set.
-The ideal test set identifies all the application errors with a smallest possible data set.
-In short, you need a relatively small (test) data set that is realistic, valid and versatile.
+There is a lot of attention to development models and testing methods like security testing, performance testing, or regression testing.
+Testing agile and test automation are also hot topics these days.
+But how to handle the data (automated or not) which you need for testing software is addressed less often.
+That is actually quite strange since software development and testing would stand or fall on carefully prepared data cases.
+You can’t use just some data or just a random test case.
+In order to test a software application effectively, you’ll need a good and representative data set.
+The ideal test set identifies all the application errors with the smallest possible data set.
+In short, you need a relatively small (test) data set that is realistic, valid, and versatile.

-Test data can be created 1) manually, 2) by using data generation tools or 3) it can be retrieved from existing production environment.
-The data set can consist of synthetic (fake) data, but preferably it consists of representative (real) data.
-The latter will provide the best software quality.
-And that is what we all want ultimately.
+Data can be created 1) manually, 2) by using test data generation tools, or 3) it can be retrieved from an existing production environment.
+The data set can consist of synthetic (fake) data, but preferably it consists of representative (real) data (for security reasons this data should of course be masked) with good coverage of the test cases.
+This will provide the best software quality and that is what we all want ultimately.

 “The ideal test data identifies all the application errors with a smallest possible data set.”

-Test data preparation is a very time-consuming phase in software testing.
-IBM’s research in 2016 showed that 30-60% of the tester’s time is spent on searching, maintaining and generating test data.
-The main reasons for this are:
+The preparation of data for testing is a very time-consuming phase in software testing.
+Various research indicates that 30-60% of a tester’s time is dedicated to searching, maintaining, and generating data for testing and development.
+The main reasons for this are the following: